 Final day to drop a course for Fall Semester.
 Withdrawals from the Institute on and before this date will receive a 'W' on transcript.
 Withdrawals after this date will not be processed.

-November 9, 2020
+November 16, 2020

+Last day to register for Spring 2021 courses.
 Last day to submit Transfer/ Waiver Credit Requests for Spring 2021.
 Last day to submit requests for Change of Major.